-DUNEDIN, Fla. — Pinellas County deputies arrested a Dunedin man on Thursday for possessing destruction devices which they found in his home during a child pornography raid.
+Pinellas County deputies arrested a Dunedin man on Thursday for possessing destruction devices in his home during a child pornography raid.

-Randall Drake, 24, was arrested after deputies searched his home, where he lives with his parents.
+Randall Drake, 24, was arrested following execution of a search warrant of the home where he lives with his parents.
 In January of 2017, the Pinellas County Sheriff's Office began a child pornography investigation in which Drake was a suspect.
-During the course of the investigation, deputies established probable cause that he was distributing child pornography and that he had child pornography in his home.
+During the course of the investigation, deputies established probable cause that he had child pornography, that he was distributing child pornography and that he had child pornography in his home.

-On Wednesday night, sheriff's detectives served the child pornography search warrant.
-While searching the home, they found several firearms, explosives and incendiary devices in a closet inside Drake's bedroom.
+On Wednesday night, sheriff's detectives served a search warrant related to the child pornography investigation.
+While searching the home, they found several firearms, explosives and incendiary devices found in a closet inside Drake's bedroom.

 Members of the bomb squad responded to the scene and took custody of the explosive devices.

 Numerous weapons were found in the home including, but not limited to:

 - An AK-47 with a magazine 60 round clip